gontijo-pedro/BH_Housing_Prices/README.md

 # Data analysis
 - Document here the project: BH_Housing_Prices
-- Description: Project Description
+- Description: This is a Data Science project that aims on evaluating the price range and the correleation of features of several available houses in Belo Horizonte/Brazil.
+The main goal of this project is to get a glimpse of good investments opportunities within the city's real estate market.
-- Data Source:
+- Data Source: Kaggle
 - Type of analysis:

 Please document the project the better you can.